Vijay-Barapatre/Angular-feature/src/app/features/reactive-forms/components/use-case-7/guide.md

 1. **CMS Admin Panels**: Form fields defined by content schema.
 2. **Survey Builders**: Questions configured by users.
 3. **Settings Pages**: Config-driven preferences.
+4. **🔍 API Filter Builder**: Users add criteria row by row (e.g., "Name contains X" AND "Date > Y").
+5. **⚙️ Workflow Engine**: Form changes based on the current step/status of a ticket.
+6. **🧪 A/B Testing**: Serving different form layouts/fields to different users based on a flag.
+7. **🔌 IoT Device Config**: Rendering controls based on the capabilities JSON reported by the device.

 ---